sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>graphite2</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Font rendering capabilities for complex non-Roman writing systems
+Short desc    : Font rendering capabilities for complex non-Roman writing systems
 URL          : https://sourceforge.net/projects/silgraphite/
-Лицензия     : (LGPLv2+ or GPLv2+ or MPLv1.1) and (Netscape or GPLv2+ or LGPLv2+)
+License      : (LGPLv2+ or GPLv2+ or MPLv1.1) and (Netscape or GPLv2+ or LGPLv2+)
-Описание     : Graphite2 is a project within SIL’s Non-Roman Script Initiative and Language
+Descript     : Graphite2 is a project within SIL’s Non-Roman Script Initiative and Language
              : Software Development groups to provide rendering capabilities for complex
              : non-Roman writing systems.
 Graphite can be used to create “smart fonts” capable
              : of displaying writing systems with various complex behaviors.
 With respect to